zhyhan/zhyhan.github.io/_pages/about.md

 My research principle is "Theory without practice is empty, practice without theory is blind".

-**I expect to graduate in December 2022 and am looking for a full time job opportunity!**
+**I expect to graduate in June 2023 and am looking for a full time job opportunity!**

 # News
 - 2022/09/17: 1 paper accepted to ACML 2022.